+'''

-''' gwcelery.tasks.detchar.dmt_dq_vector_bits
+gwcelery.tasks.detchar.dmt_dq_vector_bits

 DMT DQ vector bits (LIGO only).

-gwcelery.tasks.detchar.state_vector_bits

-State vector bitfield definitions for LIGO and Virgo.
+gwcelery.tasks.detchar.state_vector_bits State vector bitfield definitions for LIGO and Virgo.

 gwcelery.tasks.detchar.no_dq_veto_pycbc_bits

-No DQ veto stream bitfield definitions for Virgo.
-NOTE: Since the results to bit definitions are the NO. versions of what the bit actually is This is an '''
+No DO veto stream bitfield definitions for Virgo_NOTE: Since

+'''

 No DQ veto stream bitfield definitions for Virgo.
 NOTE: Since the results for these bits will be NOT()ed, the bit definitions are the NO versions of what the bit actually is.
 This is an inelegant but the simplest solution since the logic used in these channels are opposite to those in all the other checked channels.